2006 AMD at The Glen: Race recap

-Kurt Busch had the pole position for this race, in Penske Racing's #2 Miller Lite Dodge.
-Busch was seeking his first road course win of his Cup career, following numerous near-misses and his Busch win the previous day.
+Kurt Busch had the pole position for this race, in Penske Racing's No. 2 Dodge.
+Busch was seeking his first road course win of his Cup career, following numerous near-misses and his Busch Series win the previous day.
 Busch controlled the race early before being penalized for coming onto pit road when it closed due to an untimely caution.
-Busch was sent to the rear of the field and the race then got controlled by Tony Stewart and Kevin Harvick who passed Tony during the final three laps to win the race.
+Busch was sent to the rear of the field and the race then got controlled by Tony Stewart and Kevin Harvick, who passed Stewart during the final three laps to win the race.

-It was Harvick's first road course win of his career and the top-ten also ended with some road course aces finishing in the Top 10; Robby Gordon finished 4th in his own car and Scott Pruett, a non-regular, finished in the Top 10 substituting for David Stremme in Chip Ganassi's #40 Coors Light Dodge.
+It was Harvick's first road course win of his career and the top-ten also ended with some road course ringer present; Robby Gordon finished fourth in his own car and Scott Pruett, a non-regular, finished sixth substituting for David Stremme in Chip Ganassi's No. 40 Dodge.

 Post-race penalties were handed out in the aftermath of a final-lap incident between Boris Said and Ryan Newman.
 After Said and Newman tangled in the "inner-loop", several cars made attempts to avoid the collision.
 Said was penalized for "rough-driving" with his incident with Newman and for skipping the bus-stop, sending him from 6th place to 31st.
 Ron Fellows, who originally finished 10th, was sent to 32nd after also skipping the bus-stop.
-Michael Waltrip was sent from 15th-place to the last driver one lap down after making avoidable contact with Kyle Busch on the final lap, and then skipping the bus-stop.
+Michael Waltrip was sent from 15th place to the last driver one lap down after making avoidable contact with Kyle Busch on the final lap, and then skipping the bus-stop.